-It is day 13 of South Africa’s covid-19 lockdown – a pandemic that has shaken the world to its core.
+It is day 314 of South Africa’s covid-19 lockdown – a pandemic that has shaken the world to its core.

 He scrolled through Twitter to see what his nearly 37 000 followers, including cabinet ministers Tito Mboweni, Ronald Lamola and Barbara Creecy, were up to since he last checked.
 And for breakfast he simply had full-fat, plain yoghurt.

 Usually you’d find him in his office at the Grain Building in The Willows, Pretoria by 07:00 at the latest.
 The lockdown has the added benefit that he can play his favourite hip-hop tracks as loudly as he wants.

 Everyone who knows Sihlobo knows that he’s a big Nas fan.
 Much like the rapper, he too started his career at the very top, and many years later he’s still at it.

 The lyrics and music video of “Patience” are equally haunting with Nas rocking a crown on a dome, spitting fire: “Scholars teach in universities and claim that they’re smart and cunning.
 Tell them find a cure when we sneeze and that’s when their nose start running…”